daithioc95/MS4/README.md

     -   Django and the Templating Language is used to allow for the high volume of information feed through to the HTML template pages.

 -	Heroku / Heroku Postgres
-Heroku is used to deploy and host the website.
+    -   Heroku is used to deploy and host the website.
 -	Bootstrap
-Bootstrap was used throughout the website to easily implement attractive and consistent designs.
+    -   Bootstrap was used throughout the website to easily implement attractive and consistent designs.
 The Bootstrap Grid System was implemented throughout.
-Navbar
-Forms

 -	Font Awesome: Below font awesome icons were used
     -   Image
     -   Account